DIAGNijmegen/website-content/content/pages/software/diag-sol.md

 The Diagnostic Image Analysis Group's goal is to improve image analysis tools for clinicians.
-Since 2015, deep learning has become an essential tool for artificial intelligence, substatially improving the acurracy and generalizability on classical image classification techniques.
-In order to create high quality deep learning based algorithms for clinical practice, DIAG's AI researchers need to make use of high-power general purpose graphic processing units (GPGPUs).
+Since 2015, deep learning has become an essential tool for artificial intelligence, substatially improving the acurracy and generalizability on developed image classification techniques.
+In order to create high quality deep learning based algorithms for clinical practice, DIAG's AI researchers require the use of high-power general purpose graphic processing units (GPGPUs).

 SOL is DIAG's deep learning infrastructure.
 It offers researches access to a centralized pool of GPGPUs.
-It is used to create state-of-the-art tools for detecting and classifying illnesses and quantify extent, and possible treatment options.
+It is used to create state-of-the-art tools for detecting and classifying illnesses and quantify extent and identify possible treatment options for diseases.

 ## Capacity/Activity